dlarson314/triangle_survey/README.md

 made with the tape measure sloping upward or downward, such as may happen if the surveyed area is on a hill.

+## To Do ##

+[ ] Make a command line user interface.
+[ ] Allow user input of distance error estimates.
+[ ] Allow creation of non-conrol points on map after control points are computed
+    and optimized.